Sustainability Officer

 • Strategic planning

-Environmental employers look for professionals who can combine technical knowledge with soft skills.
-Watch at our free webinar “Essential Not Optional: Skills Needed to Succeed in Canada’s Environmental Industry” or take our Essential Skills courses.
+Environmental employers seek professionals who combine technical knowledge with personal and professional skills.
+Watch our free webinar “Essential Not Optional: Skills Needed to Succeed in Canada’s Environmental Industry” or take our Essential Skills courses.

 Your Impact